-This will be on top of any increases in your premiums which could result from you changing to a more powerful or expensive type of car, or from adding a more inexperienced driver.
+This will be on top of any increases in your premiums which could result from you changing to a more powerful or expensive type of car, or from adding a less experienced driver.

 When do you need to make amendments?

-Part of the terms and conditions of your motor insurance policy will be the obligation to inform your provider if there are any fundamental changes to the people or the vehicle they are insuring.
-Basically, your insurer needs to know if the risk they are covering changes in any way.
+Part of the terms and conditions of your car insurance policy will be the obligation to inform your insurer if there are any fundamental changes to the insured or the vehicle they're insuring.
+Basically, your insurer needs to know if the risk they're covering changes in any way.

-Major alterations must be brought to your provider’s attention — and failure to do so could result in your policy being deemed invalid, and any future claims being rejected or reduced.
-For example if you modify your car’s engine to make it more powerful, from your insurer’s point of view you are increasing the risk of being involved in an accident.
+Major alterations must be brought to your insurer's attention.
+Failure to do so could result in your policy being deemed invalid, and any future claims being rejected or reduced.
+For example, if you make your car's engine more powerful, you're increasing the risk of being involved in an accident from your insurer’s point of view.
 If you fail to tell them about the modification, but they later find out when investigating a claim, they could take the view that you are underinsured and refuse to make a payout.

 Why else might you need to change your policy?

-- You are planning a trip to Europe and wish to extend your cover to the Continent for a short period
+- You're planning a trip to Europe and wish to extend your cover for a short period.

-- Your or a named driver are given a conviction for a motoring offence
+- Your or a named driver are given a conviction for a driving offence.

 - You move home or change where the car is kept overnight.

-- If you’re not sure whether you should inform your insurer about a change, it is best to err on the side of cautions: if it is relevant and you don’t inform them, you could risk driving without proper cover.
+- If you’re not sure whether you should inform your insurer about a change, it's best to err on the side of caution.
+If it is relevant and you don’t inform them, you could risk driving without proper cover.

-- You have modified your vehicle and your current insurer will not cover you.
+- You've modified your vehicle and your current insurer won't cover you.

 How to make changes to your policy

-When you need to make a change, call your insurer: the staff their will be able to tell you whether the policy needs to be amended, and how much the amendment will cost.
+When you need to make a change, call your insurer.
+They'll be able to tell you whether the policy needs to be amended, and how much the amendment will cost.

-The standard amendment fee should be set out in your policy’s terms and conditions, so check you policy booklet in advance.
-In some cases, the firm will need to re-calculate your premiums.
-If the cost rises, you will then need to pay an extra sum to cover the increased price of cover.
+The standard amendment fee should be set out in your policy’s terms and conditions, so check your policy in advance.
+In some cases, the firm will need to re-calculate the cost of your car insurance.
 Your insurer will then send you new policy documents to reflect the changes.